Softpanorama

 At the point in time when we began to achieve significant wins in commercial account applications, we acquired Cray Business Systems Division from Silicon Graphics (SGI) in 1995.
 Cray had previously chosen SPARC/Solaris, on a level playing field basis, as their best bet for entry into the commercial market.
 Cray BSD brought a world-class technical team to Sun, one with specific expertise in data center class systems design and quality requirements.
 This acquisition brought Sun a breakthrough 64-processor product with dramatic industry leading reliability, availability, scalability, and cost performance.
 Intel, IBM, and others had better uni-processor performance but, because they did not have Solaris, no one could scale above three or four processor systems.
 Microsoft made many promises to customers about future scalability, but those promises turned into nothing but delays.

 5.1.
-UltraSparc is an expensive, slow, but pretty cool CPU :-)
+UltraSparc is an expensive, slow, but open CPU :-)

 If we talk about openness (the pet theme of Linux lovers), then SPARC architecture in Sun's systems is more entitled to be called an open architecture than is anything that comes from Intel's fabs.
 And it's a pure hypocrisy (similar to Linus Torvalds despicable from hardware design openness standpoint stance in Transmeta) to ignore this fact for any open source evangelist.

-Intel's microprocessors are more of an industry commodity than a standard.
+Intel's microprocessors are more of an industry commodity, than a standard.
 The term standard should be reserved for specifications that have received the imprimatur of an officially recognized standards body such as ANSI, the IEEE, the ISO, the IETF, or the W3C.
 When a technical specification for a protocol, programming language or other technology receives the endorsement of one of these organizations, that specification is considered to be ratified as a standard.
 From this point of view SPARC is the industry standard, Intel X86 is not and will not be in the foreseeable future.

 In is not accidental that in 2001 Moreover UltraSparc III got prestigious Analysts Choice Award for Best Server/Workstation Processor by Microprocessor Reports):